-Charter a yacht in Lidingö near Stockholm and enjoy sailing around the myriad of islands that make up the Stockholm Archipelago.
+Start hour sailing holiday from Lidingö near Stockholm and enjoy sailing around the myriad of islands that make up the Stockholm Archipelago.
 From there, you can head north to the Gulf of Bothnia or go down to Gotland.
 For those looking for pristine nature and a chance to getaway from it all, it is recommended to sail around the Gulf of Bothnia.
 Gotland is popular for travellers with more of a cultural interest who would also enjoy spending time on some of Sweden’s best beaches.

 You can also head further down to Öland to explore the quaint fishing village, majestic forests, castle ruins and lovely beaches. Öland is also home to the Great Alvar, a natural landscape that is also a World Heritage Site.
 Families will also love visiting Ölands Animal and Amusement Park.

 Västervik sits on the coast across the sea from Gotland and also offers mooring at buoys as an additional stopping point before heading to the islands or down the coast towards Malmö.
 Malmö itself is another major harbour offering longer-term berthing if desired.
 It's a great city to visit if you’re interested in heading across and seeing Denmark as well.
-A yacht charter in Sweden is a unique way to see the varied landscape of this striking area too often missed by those travelling on land.
+A sailing holiday in Sweden is a unique way to see the varied landscape of this striking area too often missed by those travelling on land.

 For those looking for pristine nature and a chance to getaway from it all, it is recommended to sail around the Gulf of Bothnia.